Understanding the DWI Process in New Hampshire

 You then have a decision regarding whether to submit to a breath, blood, urine, or additional physical tests or whether to refuse those tests.
 The officer has discretion in New Hampshire regarding which of these tests to request.
 A refusal of the test or submitting to a test with a result exceeding the per se limit will trigger an administrative license suspension of 180 days for a first offense and 2 years for a second offense.
 The per se limit is 0.08 for drivers over the age of 21 or 0.02 for drivers under the age of 21.

-Additionally, you will likely be charged with the criminal offense of DWI, Aggravated DWI or Subsequent Offense DWI, depending on the circumstances of your case and your prior record.
-You will be given bail paperwork identifying a first court hearing or an arraignment.
 You will also typically be given an administrative license suspension form which acts as your temporary privilege to drive.
 However, that temporary privilege to drive is good for only 30 days.
 Within that 30-day period, you have the right to request an administrative hearing from the Department of Safety in order to contest the administrative license suspension.
 You must also determine how best to defend the criminal charge of DWI in court.

 Former Prosecutors & Seasoned Criminal Defense Lawyers On Your Side